mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 ## Controlled

-To control the Hover Card with external state, use the `open` and `onOpenChange` props:
+To control the Preview Card with external state, use the `open` and `onOpenChange` props:

 ```jsx
 function App() {